 The wood is from a rather attractive tree that is native to India and Nepal:

-The picture below shows the distinctive pores on the top of the handle:
+The picture above (right) shows the distinctive pores on the top of the handle:

 Frogs and lateral adjustment levers

 Before 1957 the frogs had straight sides and a flat machined face and after 1957 the surfaced is recessed and the sides have an ogee shape (see the plane on the far right, above, for an example) .
 Mr Lynch is generous in his assessment of the new design pointing out that it creates less friction when using the lateral lever to adjust the position of the cutting iron, but I have to say it is not easy to tell the difference in practice.
 The more cynical amongst us may note it requires less iron to make and the final surface needs less grinding.

 The plane on the left has a revolving disc at the base of the lateral lever arm – these were used until 1939.
 The planes made during WWII had War Finish stamped on the lever arm (not shown), and after the war the arm changed again – this time a solid disc is used at the base (see 2nd from the left) and then once more between about 1952 and 1957 when “RECORD” was stamped on the arm (see 3rd from the left).